sha256feng/Autodock-vina-example/readme.md

-# Notes about Autodock Vina
+# Autodock Vina for Drug Pose Prediction: a Simple Demo

-Shasha Feng, 2020-01.

 The following operations are on a Mac laptop.
 But they should also work in Linux systems.